BagritsevichStepan/web-crawler/README.md

 # web-crawler
-A web crawler uses parallel BFS to visit urls and downloads them using java-multithreading.
+The web crawler uses parallel BFS to visit urls and downloads them using java-multithreading.

 Technologies that were used: __ExecutorService__, __Phaser__ and other classes from __java.util.concurrent__